DI-Fly: How (and Why) to Spool a Fly Reel

 Do You Reel in a Fly Rod?

 Another reason guides may choose to have knobs situated to the outside is instructional.
-While the client may have never held a fly rod before, they may have done some conventional fishing.
+While the client may have never held a fly rod before, they may have done some conventional trout fishing.
 In traditional fishing, cranking the reel knob is the sole source of retrieval.
 Conversely, the fly reel takes a back seat to strip in line in the majority of fly fishing.
-Thus, taking away a student's temptation to reel to develop sound fly fishing habits is advantageous.
+Thus, taking away a student's temptation to reel to develop sound fly fishing habits is advantageous and just one of the many tricks guides employ to teach this type of fishing.

 2. Tie Backing to the Reel Spool